-Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

-C-3: Waiver Services Specifications

-Section C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.'

-C-4: Additional Limits on Amount of Waiver Services
+Please provide a detailed strategy for assuring Qualified Providers, the specific timeline for implementing identified strategies, and the parties responsible for its operation. ppendix C: Participant Services C-3: Waiver Services Specifications ction C-3 'Service Specifications' is incorporated into Section C-1 'Waiver Services.' ppendix C: Participant Services C-4: Additional Limits on Amount of Waiver Services a.

-a.
 Additional Limits on Amount of Waiver Services.
 Indicate whether the waiver employs any of the following additional limits on the amount of waiver services (select one).

-Not applicable- The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.
+Not applicable - The state does not impose a limit on the amount of waiver services except as provided in Appendix C-3.
 Applicable - The state imposes additional limits on the amount of waiver services.

-When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies)

-Limit(s) on Set(s) of Services.
+When a limit is employed, specify: (a) the waiver services to which the limit applies; (b) the basis of the limit, including its basis in historical expenditure/utilization patterns and, as applicable, the processes and methodologies that are used to determine the amount of the limit to which a participant's services are subject; (c) how the limit will be adjusted over the course of the waiver period; (d) provisions for adjusting or making exceptions to the limit based on participant health and welfare needs or other factors specified by the state; (e) the safeguards that are in effect when the amount of the limit is insufficient to meet a participant's needs; (f) how participants are notified of the amount of the limit. (check each that applies) Limit(s) on Set(s) of Services.
 There is a limit on the maximum dollar amount of waiver services that is authorized for one or more sets of services offered under the waiver.
+Furnish the information specified above.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
 Furnish the information specified above.